 Select a CPU Autoscale Policy making it possible to scale servers up and down based on utilization ensuring optimal deployment of resources for cloud environments under a variety of conditions.

 For standard server types, select an appropriate backup level for your new virtual machine.
-With Hyperscale servers, there is no built in storage redundancy or snapshot capability.
-You are responsible for any storage backups for Hyperscale servers.

 Select the account network, primary DNS and secondary DNS for this server.
 Accounts can have multiple networks within a particular data center.